TomLi515/Code_Samples/README.md

 # M-MeD: A New Dataset and Graph-Based Explorations for Enhancing RAG Retrieval in Medical Care

+Please note that this is part of the paper's code for demonstration of coding ability.
+Please do not share it with others.
+Thanks for your cooperation!

 ## train.py

 This is the code from one of the experiments in my project “M-MeD: A New Dataset and Graph-Based Explorations for Enhancing RAG Retrieval in Medical Care,” which has been submitted to AAAI-2025. \